mrliber8/project_2.3.2/README.md

 ## Assignment 3: Side Channel Attack
-In this assignment we had to practice with a side-channel attack.
-A "vulnerable" server was setup that checks the password charcter for character.
-By timing the response it is possible to guess if the character is correct or not.
+In this assignment, we had to practice a side-channel attack.
+A "vulnerable" server was set up to check the password character by character.
+By timing the response, it is possible to determine whether a character is correct.

+To achieve this, I developed 3 main functions:

+1. `find_username`
+   * This function sends a string of numbers to the server.
+If the response is 'Incorrect password.
+Access Denied.', we know the username exists; otherwise, it is not valid.
+2. `find_password_length`
+   * Since the server first checks the password length and, if it is correct, sleeps for a short time before checking the first character, the length that takes the longest to process is most likely the correct length.
+3. `find_password`
+   * Once the username and password length are known, we can attempt to guess the password.
+Starting at index 0, we fill the rest of the string with zeros.
+We then send a character 'x' number of times, repeating this for every possible character at that index.
+The character with the highest mean response time is most likely the correct one, so we fill the index with that character and then proceed to the next index.

+To support the `find_password` function, I also created a helper function:
+1. `increment_char`
+    * This function takes a character, converts it into Unicode, increments it by one, then converts it back into a character and returns it.

 ## Assignment 4: Cryptography
+In this assignment the goal was to learn about several encryption methods, to ultimately execute an Adaptive Chosen-plaintext attack.

+* Base 64 encoding
+* Binary XOR
+* ECB-mode AES (Electronic Codebook)
+* CBC-mode AES
+* Adaptive Chosen-plaintext Attack (ACPA)

 ## Assignment 5: Vulnerability Scan